Many thanks to our former board members for their incredible dedication to YANA.

 Kerry Price (BR’03)

-Richard Reiss ’81, has been on the YANA board since its founding.
-He is editor of newyork.thecityatlas.org, an online project about the future of New York City, which launched with a grant from the Rockefeller Foundation, and he is a fellow of the CUNY Institute for Sustainable Cities.
-With the City Atlas team he is currently developing a program of workshops to educate New Yorkers on climate change and the business, lifestyle, and civic steps by which we can meet the goals of the Paris Agreement.
-Richard’s previous non-profit media projects include one-country.com, a proposal for a multimedia documentary about the US, and artistascitizen.org, a creative platform for work in the public interest.
-Twitter: @cityatlas
+Richard has been on the YANA Board since its founding in 2011.
+He is editor of newyork.thecityatlas. org, an online project about the future of New York City, including programs designed to educate New Yorkers on climate change and the business, lifestyle, and civic steps to meet the goals of the Paris Accord.
+The City Atlas team has also developed a board game about New York City’s future, with sets already in use at Carnegie Mellon, CUNY, and Yale.
+Richard is a fellow of the Institute for Sustainable Cities at Hunter College, and his previous non-profit media projects include one-country.com, a proposal for a multimedia documentary about the US, and artistascitizen.org, a creative platform for work in the public interest.

 Soraya Victory (JE’99)